abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/1-Data-Structures.md

 Each data type has a number of bits associated with it and that needs to get stored in the system and **the system allocates data storage and then the CPU reads from that storage**

+A computer system will have a huge number of **bytes** of memory (`1 byte` = `8 bits`), and each byte has a unique **memory address**.
+The memory address is a number that the CPU uses to access a specific `byte` of memory.

+> Usually numbers are stored in **32 bits (4 bytes) or 64 bits (8 bytes)**

-A computer system will have a huge number of bytes of memory, and to keep track of what information is stored in what byte, the computer uses an abstraction known as a memory address.
+To keep track of what information is stored in what `byte`, the computer uses an abstraction known as a memory address.
 In effect, each byte of memory is associated with a unique number that serves as its address (more formally, the binary representation of the number serves as the address).

 > computer hardware is designed, in theory, so that any byte of the main memory can be efficiently accessed based upon its memory address.
 In this sense, we say that a computer’s main memory performs as **random access memory (RAM)**.
 >